13 Best Foods to Cleanse Your Colon

 Your diet matters

 Just like your food choices impact your heart, brain, and muscles, they also affect your colon.
 “In order for your colon to be healthy, you need to put the right foods in,” says Dr. Valente.
-Read up on 7 lifestyle habits that can help prevent colon cancer.
+Read up on the lifestyle habits that can help prevent colon cancer.

 Here’s why your colon needs care